 This is the first of a two-course sequence that presents how engineering principles are applied in the development of large, complex software systems.
-The focus is on issues of the analysis, design, and development phases of the software development life cycle.
-Topics presented include software development methodologies, modeling, and version control, and development for different platforms (PC, web, mobile).
+The focus is on issues of the analysis, design, development, and testing phases of the software development life cycle.
+Topics presented include software development methodologies, modeling, UML diagrams, and version control, and development for different platforms (PC, web, mobile).